Fatali Khan Khoyski: Death

 Fatali Khan Khoyski was assassinated in Tiflis (present-day Tbilisi), near the central Erivansky Square on 19 June 1920 by Aram Yerganian as part of Operation Nemesis organised by the Armenian Revolutionary Federation (ARF).
-The ARF accused Khoyski in having played a major role in the September 1918 massacre of Armenians in Baku.
+The ARF said Khoyski had played a major role in the September 1918 massacre of Armenians in Baku.
 His burial ceremony was arranged by the Persian consulate in Tiflis.
 Khoyski was buried in Tiflis by Azerbaijani Turks living there, next to Mirza Fatali Akhundzade, who had contributed to the development of Azerbaijani theatre, and his grave remains in Tiflis to this day.

 Family

 He was married in 1901 to an ethnic Russian woman, Eugenia Vasilevna, who upon converting to Islam, took the name Jeyran Khanum.
 They had three children, all of whom were born in Ganja: